timhughes/vagrant_ansible_k8s_cluster/README.md

 Delete the CephCluster CRD.
 If you used **cluster-test.yaml** the cluster name is `my-cluster`, if you used **cluster.yaml** it is named `rook-ceph`

+    # Pick the correct one of these!!!
     kubectl -n rook-ceph delete cephcluster my-cluster
+    # or
+    kubectl -n rook-ceph delete cephcluster rook-ceph

 Verify that the pods and cluster CRD has been deleted before continuing to the next step.